erikpt/UniversalHealthAccessAct/Bill_Text.md

    3. **Co-Pays for High-Income Individuals.** For individuals with AGI over $200,000 (or household equivalent), co-pays in subsection (d)(2) are doubled.
    4. **Co-Pays for Highest-Income Individuals.** For individuals with AGI over $500,000 (or household equivalent), co-pays in subsection (d)(2) are trebled.
    5. **Annual OOP Cap.** Total out-of-pocket costs (all co-pays combined) capped at 5% of AGI annually, tracked via the National Health Portal; excesses refunded automatically.
    6. **Administration of Co-Pays.** Providers collect co-pays at point of service; uncollected amounts may be billed to patients.
 HHS shall waive co-pays for financial hardship (verified via AGI or application).
 Annual out-of-pocket tracking via the National Health Portal to enforce caps.
+HSAs may be used to pay co-pays.
    7. **Exemptions.** Preventive care, vaccinations, pediatric services (under age 18), and telemedicine-specific overhead adjustments are exempt from additional fees; co-pays for telemedicine mirror in-person but reimbursements are 80% of in-person rates.
    8. **Appeals Process.** Patients may appeal co-pay applications, waivers, or billing disputes to an independent HHS Ombuds Office within 30 days; appeals for waivers or reductions must include means-testing via AGI verification or hardship affidavit.
 Decisions binding and reviewable in federal court.